karlospn/mytechramblings-site-source-code/content/posts/how-to-profile-a-net6-app.md

 - The ``collect`` command  collects a diagnostic trace from a running process.
 - The ``-p|--process-id`` parameter specifies the process id to collect the trace, in this case we're inside a docker container so the PID is always 1.
 - The ``--duration`` parameter when specified, will trace for the given timespan and then automatically stop the trace.
-- By default ``dotnet-trace`` collects CPU traces and CLR events if you want to capture instead GC collection traces you can use the ``--profile`` paramter.
+- By default ``dotnet-trace`` collects CPU traces and CLR events if you want to capture instead GC collection traces you can use the ``--profile`` parameter.

-We're going to analyze this trace with Visual Studio also, but the dump is inside the docker container, so I'm going to copy it from inside the container to my local machine using the command:
+We're going to analyze this trace with Visual Studio also, but the trace is inside the docker container, so I'm going to copy it from inside the container to my local machine using the command:

 ``docker cp <container-id>:<path-to-the-trace> .``